Semi-croustillants/S4A-Embedded/README.md

 * Craft your own code in scratch v2 and circuit on your arduino
 * Export it as a .sb2 file
 * Open the GUI in the **ScratchInoConvertor/dist** directory and import your .sb2 file
-* Start translation, it will open the Arduino IDE with your translated code
+* Start translation, it will open the Arduino IDE with your translated code (windows only)
 * Upload it as it was a classic .ino program

 ### Modifying